-Moral relativists, also known as moral “subjectivism, believe that all moral perspective are equal.
+Moral relativists, also known as moral “subjectivists,” believe that all moral perspectives are equal.
 Thus, we should be tolerant of other people’s moral views even when they disagree with us.
 Since all moral perspectives are equal it is wrong to rank moral perspectives as better and worse.
 All value judgments involve ranking attitudes, actions, feelings, perspectives, etc., as better and worse, more and less valuable.

 The first problem with moral relativism is that it is self-contradictory and is therefore false.
 In the very act of asserting the truth of moral relativism you are denying the truth of this assertion.